 Modifying Child Support, Alimony And Custody Orders

-Either party can request that the court grant a change in a custody, child support or visitation order when there has been a substantial change in circumstances.
+Either party can request that the Court grant a change in custody, child support, or visitation order when there has been a substantial change in circumstances.
 In some instances, a party can also request a modification of spousal support if there is a substantial change in circumstances.

-Such changes are known as modifications because they modify the current court order into a new order.
-Modifications may provide for increases or decreases in child support, adjustments to a visitation schedule and changes to custody.
+Such changes are known as modifications because they modify the current court order into a new one.
+Modifications may provide for increases or decreases in child support, visitation schedule adjustments, and custody changes.
 Substantial changes that can lead to a modification can include:

 - One parent changing jobs, with a corresponding change in income